2010 NFL draft: Overview

 Of the 255 players drafted 216 (or 84%) were among the 327 players who participated in the 2010 NFL Scouting Combine.
-This matches the average percentage of combine participants among draftees over the past ten years.
+This matches the average percentage of combine participants among draftees over the past 10 years.
 An additional 39 players who did not attend the combine were selected.
-As of 2025, Trent Williams, Jerry Hughes, and Linval Joseph are the only players still active from this draft.

 There was wide speculation that the 2010 NFL draft would have a very large number of early entrants because of a possible rookie pay scale to be imposed starting with the 2011 NFL draft.
 Eligible underclassmen projected as top NFL prospects risked losing millions of contractually-guaranteed dollars if they did not declare for the draft the year before a new CBA could be reached.
 The early entry deadline was January 15.
 After the early entry deadline had passed, it was confirmed that the 2010 NFL draft would have fifty-three non-seniors, tying a draft record for the most non-seniors ever.

 The draft's first round, in which teams were allowed ten minutes to make each selection, consumed three hours and 28 minutes.
 The second round (with a maximum of seven minutes per selection) lasted two hours and 25 minutes.
 After the second round, teams were allotted five minutes per pick.
 The third round took one hour and 41 minutes.
 Rounds 4 through 7 each lasted less than two hours.
 For the second time in draft history, the first two players selected were named Offensive and Defensive Rookies of the Year, respectively.

 The following is the breakdown of the 255 players selected by position: